getgrit/js/.grit/patterns/moment_to_datefns.md

 (((a, b) => datefns.isEqual(a, b) || datefns.isBefore(a, b))(new Date(), new Date()))
 ```

-## toArray, toObject works even when called on non-date objects
+## toArray and toObject work even when called on non-date objects

 ```js
 const o =  {